mnomn/recaller/README.md

 With this config file, all incoming http requests must use basic authentication with user1:password1 and use default port 8222.

 ### Example 1

-A post to `http://user1:password1@<ip>:8222/test1` will be re-posted with an extra header to https://acme.org/measurements with the same body.
+A post to `http://user1:password1@<ip>:8222/test1` will be re-posted with an extra header to `https://acme.org/measurements` with the same body.

 ### Example 2

 A post to `http://user1:password1@<ip>:8222/test2` will be re-sent as mqtt to localhost.
 Mqtt login is mqttUser:pass123 and the topic will be "testdata".

 ### Example 3

 A post to `http://user1:password1@<ip>:8222/test3` will be re-sent as plain text, not json.
-The bodyTemplate is used do create the outgoing body.
-For example incomming json `{"sensor":"S4","values":{"T":23.4,"unit":"C"}}` will be converted to text `sensor_values,sensor_id=S4 temperature=23.4"`.
+The bodyTemplate is used to create the outgoing body.
+For example incoming json `{"sensor":"S4","values":{"T":23.4,"unit":"C"}}` will be converted to text `sensor_values,sensor_id=S4 temperature=23.4"`.
-If the incomming json does not fit the template, no message will be sent.
+If the incoming json does not fit the template, no message will be sent.

-## Build

-- Clone the git and set up the go compiler (golang.com)
-- Init the go module: `go mod init github.com/mnomn/route2cloud`
-- Build: `go build`

-### Cross compile

-It is also possible to build for another target, like raspberry pi:
-`env GOOS=linux GOARCH=arm GOARM=5 go build -o route2cloud`

-## Install and Configure

-Build and copy binary to target machine.

-For linux and raspberry pi

-- Copy the built route2cloud and install_r2c.sh to the target computer.
-- Run `sudo bash install_r2c.sh`
-- Add configuration file(s)

-### Configuration format

-Configuration is defined in one or many files located in the config folder (default usr/local/etc/route2cloud/).
-Files can be called anything, as long as they end in ".conf".
-Both toml and json is supported.
-See examples in configuration_files directory.

-#### Top level configuration

-Http port and username/password can be defined.
-Default is port 8222 without login.
-Only set this in one place/file.

-#### Routes configuration

-The "routes" is a list of rules for how to resend requests.
-An incoming http POST or PUT results in an outgoing call to http,(s) or mqttm specified in "out".